SFDO-Tooling/CumulusCI/docs/tasks.rst

 ``--include-beta INCLUDEBETA``
 	 *Optional*

 	 Install the most recent release, even if beta.
 Defaults to False.
+This option is only supported for scratch orgs, to avoid installing a package that can't be upgraded in persistent orgs.

 ``--allow-newer ALLOWNEWER``
 	 *Optional*